Surgical operations and procedures statistics

 For surgical operations and procedures the International Classification of Diseases — clinical modification (ICD-9-CM) is used.

 For country specific notes on this data collection, please refer to this background information document.
-In particular, note that in general: data for Latvia, Slovakia and Iceland only concern in-patients; data for Cyprus, Ireland, Portugal, some parts of the United Kingdom, Liechtenstein and the former Yugoslav Republic of Macedonia only concern public hospitals, while the coverage of private hospitals is incomplete for Spain.
+In particular, note that in general: data for Latvia, Slovakia and Iceland only concern in-patients; data for Ireland, Cyprus, Portugal, some parts of the United Kingdom, Liechtenstein and North Macedonia only concern public hospitals, while the coverage of private hospitals is incomplete for Spain.

 - a colon ‘:’ is used to show where data are not available;